Gayming Magazine

-Gayming Magazine is a British online LGBTQ video gaming magazine.
-The first video gaming website dedicated to the LGBTQ community, the site was launched in June 2019 with the aim of connecting the LGBTQ and video gaming communities, and has launched virtual Pride events.
+Gayming Magazine is a British LGBTQ online video gaming magazine.
+The first video gaming website dedicated to the LGBTQ+ community, the site was launched in June 2019 with the aim of connecting the LGBTQ+ and video gaming communities, and has launched virtual pride events.
 In 2021, the magazine hosted the world's first LGBTQ+ gaming awards ceremony, Gayming Awards.

-Gayming Magazine debuted its event Gayming LIVE Online in 2022, which aims to bring together video games, drag artists and queer culture.

 History

 Gayming Magazine was revealed at the London Games Festival in April 2019.
 According to founder Robin Gray, the LGBTQ+ community had been a niche of the video gaming community, and they wanted to celebrate that and bring the two communities closer together.
 The site was launched in June.
 In September, the site was nominated for a Women in Games Advocacy award.
 A live event, Gayming Live, was run between 30 September and 5 October, which featured LGBTQ+ gaming artists and journalists, and writers from Fusebox Games offered writing tips.
 Within its first year it was reported to have a readership of 17,000.

-During Summer 2020, Gayming Magazine hosted DIGIPRIDE 2020, a digital Pride event, emphasising the importance of getting through the COVID-19 pandemic and noting that normal Pride events were being cancelled.
+During Summer 2020, Gayming Magazine hosted DIGIPRIDE 2020, a digital pride event, emphasising the importance of getting through the COVID-19 pandemic and noting that normal pride events were being cancelled.
 DIGIPRIDE then became an annual staple for the next 4 years.
 The site was nominated for another Women in Games award in September 2020.

 Gayming LIVE was an online convention concept launched in 2022 and held subsequently in 2023 and 2024.
 Each year saw a multi-day program of streamed events.
 The concept was retired in 2024 as a result in the downturn of the gaming economy and a withdrawal of key sponsorships.